 Then, while those were curing, she proceeded to remove those stickers.
 Not too bad, just dampen with a wet rag and they come right off.
 I think doing that kind of removal is sort of like therapy…aaahhh…

 Next, she prepped and painted the corbels that I had found at the thrift store.
 I first used them on my pallet mug rack, and have plenty left to create with.
 I wasn’t kidding when I said she knows what she’s doing.
 Go Miss S!

-Once the top shelf she originally stained was dry, she used a dry brush technique to apply Drop Cloth paint.
-Again another favorite I use often – it goes with any style.
+Once the top shelf she originally stained was dry, she used a dry brush technique to apply a bit of white paint.

 To prevent any splits in the wood, she used my drill and drill bit to pre-drill holes for the screws.
 Last, she attached with screws and added the corbels to the sides.